Meet the Black and Yellow Garden Spider

 And even better news: they help us a lot!
 They eat many different bugs that harm fruits and vegetables, making them a welcome addition to any garden.
 Let’s find out more!

-The black and yellow garden spider is noticeable because it’s… black and bright yellow!
-You’re most likely to find a female, which can be around an inch in length and has intense yellow markings on its back.
+The black and yellow garden spider is noticeable because it’s a… black and yellow spider!
+You’re most likely to find a female, which has a body (without counting the legs) of around an inch long and has intense yellow markings on its back.

 Although they are around all summer, you’re most likely to see them in August and September.

-You can usually find them in sunny, knee-high grasses and plants around your yard and garden.
-They especially like spots where two habitats meet, such as a field and a yard.
+You can usually find them in sunny, knee-high grasses and plants around your yard, road, and garden.
+They especially like spots where two habitats meet, such as a field and a yard, and along the edges of woods and bodies of water.
 We find multiple ones each year around our south-facing blackberry bushes.

-These guys aren’t unique to the Catskills.
+These guys aren’t unique to the northeast.
 In fact, they can be found all over North America, including in Hawaii and Costa Rica!
-But in New York we’re not used to seeing such large and colorful spiders, so they stand out.
+But up here we’re not used to seeing such large and colorful spiders, so they stand out.

 Their technical name is Argiope Aurantia.
 What a mouthful!
 They have also been called golden garden spiders, writing spiders, zigzag spiders, zipper spiders, and corn spiders, to name just a few of their pseudonyms.
 And they belong to the orb weaver family, so sometimes they’re called orb weavers too.